Velouria – If it doesn’t exist…

 It seemed impossible to simply buy an attractive, comfortable bicycle and ride it.
 Lovely Bicycle Blog 4 April 2009

-By 2017, she was winding down the blog, and Slowcycles decided to reach out to her to ask one final thought from the expertise she had developed over eight years of exploring the world of lovely bicycles.
+By 2017, when she was winding down the blog, Slowcycles reached out to her to ask for one final contribution from the expertise she had developed in over eight years of exploring the world of lovely bicycles.
+We asked:

-If she could design the ideal bicycle frame and fork that met her criteria – attractive and comfortable, what would it be?
+If you could design the ideal bicycle frame and fork that met your criteria – attractive and comfortable, what would it be?